mhjort/trombi/README.md

 clj-gatling runs simulations to simulate load.
 A simulation consists of one or multiple scenarios that will be run in parallel.
 One scenario contains one or multiple steps that are run sequentially.
-One simulation is configured to run with a given number of virtual users.
+One simulation is configured to run with a given number of virtual users or with given rate of new virtual users per second.
 As a result the tool returns response times (min, max, average, percentiles) and requests per second.
 Internally millisecond is used as a precision for benchmarks.
 Therefore this is not suited for testing systems with less than one millisecond response times.